okraaij/predictive-modelling/stock_price_prediction/readme.md

 A total of four datasets related to DC’s stock price were taken from Yahoo Finance8; (1) past 1.5 years, weekly, (2) past 3 years, weekly (3) past 3 years, monthly and (4) past 5 years, daily.

 ### Potential price driving factors
-- UK Consumer Confidence Index (CCI) sourced from the OECD
+- UK Consumer Confidence Index (CCI) (source: [OECD](https://data.oecd.org/leadind/consumer-confidence-index-cci.htm))

-To explore driving factors for DC’s stock price, the UK Consumer Confidence Index (CCI) will be analysed.
-The data was obtained from the OECD.
-The CCI:
-“is based on households' plans for major purchases and their economic situation, both currently and their expectations for the immediate future.
+    - The CCI: “is based on households' plans for major purchases and their economic situation, both currently and their expectations for the immediate future.
 Opinions compared to a “normal” state are collected and the difference between positive and negative answers provides a qualitative index on economic conditions.”
 (OECD, 2017).
-5-year monthly data was obtained ranging from October 2012 to October 2017,
+    - 5-year monthly data was obtained ranging from October 2012 to October 2017.

-- UK Consumer Price Inflation (CPI)
+- UK Consumer Price Inflation (CPI) (source [Office for National Statisstics](https://www.ons.gov.uk/economy/inflationandpriceindices/methodologies/consumerpriceinflationincludesall3indicescpihcpiandrpiqmi)
-The UK Consumer Price Inflation (CPI) index is another potential driving factor for DC’s stock price.
-5-year monthly data was obtained from the UK Office for National Statistics (ONS).
-The CPI is “the rate at which the prices of goods and services bought by households rise and fall; it is estimated using consumer price indices” (ONS, 2017).
+    - The CPI is “the rate at which the prices of goods and services bought by households rise and fall; it is estimated using consumer price indices” (ONS, 2017).
+    - 5-year monthly data was obtained ranging from October 2012 to October 2017

 - Google Trends
+    - Data is obtained from Google Trends to find the popularity of the terms ‘dixons carphone’ (dataset ‘3yearweekGT’) and ‘dixons carphone share’ (dataset ‘3yearweekGTshare’) in the UK over the past 3 years.
+Data was converted to monthly data